explodecomputer/pelotas_2015/gwas/README.md

 	git clone https://github.com/explodecomputer/pelotas_2015.git

 It will take a few moments to download.
-Navigate to the `gwas` folder:
+When it's finished navigate to the `gwas` folder:

 	cd pelotas_2015/gwas